Bath (album): Background

 Bath and Leaving Your Body Map, alongside introducing brand new songs, rearranges and re-orchestrates demo material first written in 1997.
 All songs on both albums were recorded simultaneously, in order to achieve consistency; to this end, the opening of "Girl with a Watering Can" re-orchestrates the first melody of "The Blue Ghost / Shedding Qliphoth", and the series of instrumental interludes sequenced in order of appearance across both albums.
 The melody of the fourth (and final) interlude purportedly came from a lucid dream, fulfilling a stated objective of the project.
 Each album features cover art befitting the title of its counterpart, with Bath featuring a map to a bath tub and window in yellow, and Leaving Your Body Map featuring the tub and window in red.
 The band inserted clues to a hidden secret in the liner notes of the albums through a series of complex symbols; to aid listeners, they recorded and released "The Secret Song" on an MCD in 2001, with lyrics purported to explain how to unlock the hidden message.
-As of 2024, the solution to the message remains unsolved.
+While the puzzle was solved in 2020, the solution was only officially confirmed in 2025.

 Both albums were reissued on Dark Symphonies with bonus tracks in 2005–2006.
 Blood Music subsequently reissued the albums in 2012, releasing them on vinyl for the very first time.
 A version including a box set for the companion albums and later a CD box set of the band's discography was also released.